pablos-here/nbiff/README.md

 `nbiff` has the following features:

 - It is dynamic.
-It self-adjusts when email accounts are added or deleted.
-In real-time, it captures changes to the local folder structure.
+  - It self-adjusts when email accounts are added or deleted.
+  - In real-time, it captures changes to the local folder structure.
 - While dynamic, it is designed to be light-weight and quick.
-It has been tested with over 1,000 `.msf`'s with no performance issues.
+  - It has been tested with over 1,000 `.msf`'s with no discernible performance degredation.
-  After the first iteration, the evaluation window is reduced to the last check.
+  - After the first iteration, the evaluation window is reduced to the last check thus the number of `.msf`'s does not affect **2..N** performance.
 - Largely it is immune from `Thunderbird`'s API changes.
 - Supports both `x11` and `wayland`.
 - The systray icon provides both high-level and detailed information.
-- At a high-level, color changes reflect status changes.
+  - High-level, intuitive and subtle icon changes indicate status changess.
   - Details are presented by clicking on the icon.
-Tool tips are available when the user environment supports it.
+  - Tool tips are available when the user environment supports it.
-- Users can customize their own systray icons.
+- User customizable systray icons.

 ## Online help?